Roakz/myCitySubscription/README.md

 Deployment will be on the cloud at AWS.

 **This section will be thickened out in time**

+## Contribute

+Anyone who wants to contribute to this open source project is welcome.
+There is a basic contribute.md above in the files.
+But essentially there will be features and issues that need attention.
+Otherwise feel free to make recommendations or pull requests as you see fit and ill be more than happy to take a look.

+Lets all contribute to a wholesome cause that could make a difference to any industry that needs support.

 ## feedback and thoughts :